Ideal Flatmate wants to be a matchmaking platform for UK flatshares

 “There have been a mix of flathunters using the site and landlords uploading their properties,” says Gatzen, discussing who the typical user is thus far.
 “The highest proportion of users are in the 20-35 bracket but there are also a significant number of 40+ flathunters, indicative of the growing number of this age range living in shared rental accommodation as a result of societal changes.”

 The site’s matchmaking survey covers areas that can be typical flashpoints for domestic harmony, such as socializing habits and attitudes to cleanliness.
 But it’s also probing a little deeper on the personality front, with questions that look to identify how extroverted or introverted a person is — and match users accordingly.
-It says it has worked with two psychologists from the University of Cambridge to help develop the survey.
+It has worked with two psychologists from the University of Cambridge to help develop the survey.

 “We ran market research on over 500 flatsharers asking them 100 questions which we felt were the most relevant in working out whether you are compatible flatmates.
 After running a factor analysis with our Cambridge professors and testing the answers we received, the 20 questions we have were found to be the most important.”